 Once you reach 300 degrees you can remove it from the heat, and add a few drops of food coloring.
 For my candy I used liquid blue coloring.
 I decided not to add a flavor extract.
 Pour into a cookie sheet with sides sprayed with cooking spray.
 I could immediately tell it worked on this attempt.
 It looked like a giant piece of glass.
 Allow to cool either by allowing it to sit, or put it in the refrigerator.

 Because I had used the cooking spray, the candy was easily removed in one piece.

 When I broke the candy, I noticed it even looked glass while in pieces.
 This might not be the "safest" treat to make for real young kids.
 If your Frozen party is for young guests, it might be best to pour the ice candy into candy molds instead of making it in one sheet.

 I left some of the candy in big pieces.
 These would be perfect to decorate the cake or turn into an ice palace.

 The smaller pieces are a good size to serve by themselves.
 I "filed" down some of the sharper corners with a fine grater.
 They have a sweet taste and are very easy to bite into and chew.
 Something that I always seems to do, no matter how many times I tell myself otherwise.
 I guess I am like the Tootsie Roll Owl from many years ago.

 Here are a few items you might find helpful when you make your Elsa's Ice Candy.
-This blog uses affiliate links to items you might find useful.

 Are you having a Frozen party?
 Here are some Elsa themed items you might enjoy.